jamesnocentini/ReactNative-UntitledTodoApp/README.md

 $ react-native start
 ```

 Open the Xcode project at `ios/UntitledTodoApp.xcodeproj` and run it in the simulator or device from Xcode.
-Check that everything is working as expected:
+You should see both screens:

 ![](assets/screens-start.png)

-Don’t forget to enable LiveReload using the `Cmd+D` shortcut (and Chrome Debugging might be handy at times!):
+Notice that the Log Out button doesn't take you back to the LogIn Screen and nothing is displayed in the ListView.
+Don't worry, you will fix that in the next section :) Remember to enable LiveReload using the `Cmd+D` shortcut (and Chrome Debugging might be handy at times!):

 ![](assets/tools.png)